Eric Reid

-Eric Todd Reid Jr. (born December 10, 1991) is a former American football safety.
-He played college football for Louisiana State University (LSU), and received consensus All-American recognition.
-He was selected in the first round of the 2013 NFL Draft by the San Francisco 49ers, with whom he made the 2014 Pro Bowl.
+Eric Todd Reid Jr. (born December 10, 1991) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for LSU Tigers, receiving consensus All-American recognition.
+He was selected in the first round of the 2013 NFL draft by the San Francisco 49ers, with whom he made the 2014 Pro Bowl.

 Early life

 Reid was born to Eric Reid Sr. and Sharon Reid in Baton Rouge, Louisiana.
 He attended Dutchtown High School in Geismar, Louisiana, where he played football, basketball, and ran track.
 In football, he recorded 78 tackles, nine sacks, four interceptions, and three fumble recoveries as a junior.
 As a senior, he received Louisiana Class 5A All-state honors after registering 45 tackles and three interceptions.
 He played in the 2010 U.S. Army All-American Bowl.

 Also a standout track & field athlete, Reid followed in his father's footsteps to excel in the hurdling events while at Dutchtown.
 His father was the 1987 NCAA Champion while at LSU.
-In sprints, he recorded a PR time of 6.69 seconds in the 55-meter dash at the 2009 LSU High School Indoor Classic.
-In the hurdling events, he placed 4th in the 55-meter hurdles at the 2009 High School Last Chance Qualifier, with a PR time of 8.00 seconds.
-He got a career-best time of 14.2 seconds in the 110-meter hurdles at the 2010 Dutchtown 4-way Meet, where he took gold.
+In sprints, he set a personal record time of 6.69 seconds in the 55-meter dash at the 2009 LSU High School Indoor Classic.
+In the hurdling events, he placed 4th in the 55-meter hurdles at the 2009 High School Last Chance Qualifier, with a personal record time of 8.00 seconds.
+His career-best time of 14.2 seconds in the 110-meter hurdles at the 2010 Dutchtown 4-way Meet, where he won gold.